Gunpla Build - High Grade Moon Gundam (Build)

 So - is this the King of the High Grades?

 If you asked me before I started the build, I would have told you “yes” without question, because I had already bought into all the hype surrounding this model.
-That was a mistake on my part (though in a way it’s weirdly refreshing to remember that I’m just as capable of falling for hype and groupthink as any other human being).
+That was a mistake on my part.
+Even when you know logically not to follow the crowd and to think for yourself, it’s still dangerously easy to get swept up in all the hype, especially when everyone seems to be saying the same positive things.